Sure Dividend

 Water stocks are prized for their stable dividends and consistent dividend growth.
 Global Water has paid a monthly dividend since May of 2016, with a handful of monthly raises from the initial two cents per share.

-The current payout is $0.0248 per share monthly, or $0.30 per share annually, and was not affected throughout the worst of the coronavirus crisis.
+The current payout is $0.0253 per share monthly or $0.30 per share annually, and it was not affected by the worst of the coronavirus crisis.

-This results in a current yield of 2.4%, which is low for a utility stock.
+This results in a current yield of 3.0%, which is on the lower for a utility stock.
 In addition, we are concerned about the dividend’s safety, as Global Water’s earnings haven’t covered the dividend in recent years.

-On the bright side, we expect the earnings per share of Global Water to recover to $0.40 in 2022.
-In such a case, the payout ratio would become healthy, at 75%.
-Moreover, thanks to the regulated nature of its business and the reliable cash flows resulting from its business model, Global Water can easily borrow funds to support its future dividend.
+We expect Global Water’s earnings per share to total $0.25 in 2025.
+In such a case, the payout ratio would be above 100% once again.
+However, thanks to its regulated business and the reliable cash flows resulting from its business model, Global Water can easily borrow funds to support its future dividend.
 Nevertheless, given the recent years of maintaining a payout ratio well above 100%, the dividend should not be considered entirely safe in the long run.

 Final Thoughts

-We think Global Water has a positive road ahead when it comes to earnings growth.
-Given the multiple sources of organic growth, the company is in a reliable revenue growth trajectory.
-However, we also see rising interest expenses and maintenance costs keeping a lid on margins, as they have for years.
+We think Global Water has a positive road ahead regarding earnings growth.
+Given the multiple sources of organic growth, the company is on a reliable revenue growth trajectory.
+However, rising interest expenses and maintenance costs are keeping a lid on margins, as they have for years.

-With the dividend yield at 2.4%, we see the risk of owning the stock as far outweighing the reward.
-Despite the merits of receiving dividends on a monthly basis, we do not recommend purchasing the stock of Global Water Resources.
+With the dividend yield at 3.0%, we see the risk of owning the stock as far outweighing the reward.
+Despite the merits of receiving dividends on a monthly basis, we do not recommend purchasing Global Water Resources’ stock.

 Don’t miss the resources below for more monthly dividend stock investing research.